Custer plods ponderously over the plains

 Michael Pate, Hollywood go-to for Indian chiefs

 The picture is curiously ambivalent on Custer.
 For the first reels he is the undisputed hero, noble, supportive of the Indians, against corruption and altogether a goody.
 Suddenly, once a senator has suggested he could be a presidential candidate, he becomes cynically anti-Indian and half crazed.
 The year of the movie, in the mid-60s, was of course at a point which had left the dashing Errol Flynn-style Custer of 1941 behind but the revisionist anti-Cavalry pictures of the early 70s, like Little Big Man and Soldier Blue, were yet to appear.
 In Massacre, however, we see the first signs of these.
 The ‘Black Canyon’ Indian agency is a concentration camp where Nazi-like US soldiers starve the people, then, under Reno’s orders, shoot down women and children in another massacre.
+It's really a disgraceful distortion.

 The prevailing orthodoxy to explain the disaster of Little Bighorn, and certainly the Hollywood orthodoxy, is that Custer plunged forward too fast, leaving no time for other elements of the army to come up, that he disobeyed Terry’s orders by fighting the battle a day early, and, above all, that he divided his forces needlessly, ensuring that he was hopelessly outnumbered when it came to the final clash.
 Certainly this film underlines that.
 Sitting Bull grunts that three branches are easier to snap that one trunk and he orders separate attacks on the three parts of Custer’s force, smashing them one by one.
 (Crazy Horse is reduced to little more than a lieutenant as Bull imperiously commands him to lead one of these attacks with the words, “Now, break the second branch!”)